 Despite this, supplement companies continuously misinterpret hair loss studies on malnourished populations — implying that if biotin can regrow hair on a starving child suffering from a lifelong biotin deficiency, then supplementing with biotin must help hair loss for people who can actually afford to supplement (i.e., the first world).
 This couldn’t be further from the truth.

 It’s difficult to separate association versus causation when it comes to nutrient deficiencies and pattern hair loss — because both are so widespread.
-Having said that, evidence suggests people with androgenic alopecia tend to suffer disproportionately from nutrient deficiencies — particularly in terms of amino acids, zinc, and copper.
+Having said that, evidence suggests people with androgenic alopecia may suffer disproportionately from nutrient deficiencies — particularly in terms of amino acids, zinc, and copper.

 Interestingly, less severe nutrient deficiencies are linked to other conditions associated with pattern hair loss: PCOS, hypothyroidism, hyperparathyroidism, a SIBO infection, and even anemia.
 In some cases, nutritional supplementation may help improve the condition and marginally improve hair loss outcomes.